 - Successfully resisted a number of jurisdictional challenges in arbitrations under ICC, UNCITRAL and HKIAC institutional rules.

 - Achieved award of attorneys' fees for client in excess of US$5 million.

-- Experience in post-award amendments and corrections.
+- Experience in post-award amendments, corrections and additional awards.

 - Supported and instructed counsel in post-award proceedings before the Singapore High Court (successfully pursued an application for partial set aside of the arbitral award on grounds including breach of natural justice and excess jurisdiction).